Admin bottlenecks usually hide inside repetitive document work

 Where AI document processing usually creates the fastest wins

-The best early candidates are normally repetitive, high-volume, and operationally important.
+Strong early candidates are normally repetitive, high-volume, and operationally important.

 Examples include:

-- invoices and supplier documents
+- invoices and supplier documents.

-- onboarding packs
+- onboarding packs.

-- contracts or agreement reviews
+- contracts or agreement reviews.

-- applications and claim forms
+- applications and claim forms.

-- support attachments
+- support attachments.

-- internal approval documents
+- internal approval documents.

 These workflows usually create cost in three ways:

-- staff time spent reading and capturing fields
+- Staff time spent reading and capturing fields.

-- delays while the document waits for the next handoff
+- Delays while the document waits for the next handoff.

-- avoidable errors caused by manual re-entry
+- Avoidable errors caused by manual re-entry.

 If those three costs are already visible, the workflow is probably worth scoping.